JaskRendix/ethernetip-rs/README.md

 ## Overview

-`ethernetip-rs` implements the unconnected CIP messaging path used by Rockwell Logix controllers.
+`ethernetip-rs` implements both unconnected and connected CIP explicit messaging for Rockwell Logix controllers.
+The client supports standard SendRRData requests as well as Class‑3 connected messaging via Forward Open / Forward Close and SendUnitData.
 It supports CompactLogix (no routing) and ControlLogix (CPU in a chassis slot).
 A deterministic fake PLC is included for development and testing.